 - Our Nourishing Roots

-Real Food Comes From the Perimeter of the Grocery Store
+3. Shop the Perimeter of the Grocery Store

 Produce, meats and dairy.
 Buy the highest quality food you can afford.
 We’ve made more room in our food budget because we’ve put a high priority on buying good quality food.
 I figure if we don’t have our health, what do we have?
 Life is enjoyed more fully while in good health, in my opinion.
 So, here are the things I look for in my produce, meat and dairy: